The PGPA Guardian Redress Scheme:

 1.Guardian and the provider will need to demonstrate that they have completed the provider’s complaints procedure in full, keeping copies of all correspondence regarding the issue.
 The PGPA Redress Scheme can only be accessed when all complaint processes/procedures, specific to the provider, have been fully exhausted.

 2. To convene the four-person Redress Scheme panel (its composition is detailed below) is an expense to the PGPA which members contribute to as part of their annual subscription.

 3. The Guardian and the member organisation must both sign an agreement to accept the decision of the Panel as binding.

 Each complaint that meets the above criteria for the redress scheme will be allocated a case number.

-The guardian will receive notification promptly that their complaint has met the Redress Scheme criteria, a receipt for the fee they have paid, further details required if any, and an estimate of when the complaint will be decided by the Panel; this is expected to be within 14 working days from when the complaint was allocated a case number.
+The guardian will receive notification promptly that their complaint has met the Redress Scheme criteria, further details required if any, and an estimate of when the complaint will be decided by the Panel; this is expected to be within 14 working days from when the complaint was allocated a case number.

 The Panel will email or notify in writing to the guardian and the member their decision: if found in the guardian’s favour, a sum will be recorded as the funds owed to the guardian.
 The member will be expected to pay that sum within 7 working days.